sonos/github-merge-queue-simulator/README.md

 ```

 > [!NOTE]
-> There is an expected reduction in throughput due to smaller queue size.
-However, there's also a significant drop in the average wait time.
-The median number staying the same suggests most workloads are not impacted but few workloads are likely to see an improvement in waiting times.
-There's also a significat drop in lost PRs which reduces cost in the CI system.
+> - There is an expected reduction in throughput due to smaller queue size.
+> - There's also a significant drop in the average wait time.
+> - The median number staying the same suggests most workloads are not impacted but few workloads are likely to see an improvement in wait times.
+> - There's a significat drop in lost PRs which reduces cost in the CI system.

 ## How GitHub merge queue works
 GitHub merge queue uses optimistic concurrency method to optimize for throughput.
 The best way to understand how this works is to visualize a scenario where a queue is building multiple jobs at the same time and a failure occurs in the middle of the queue.
 Let's consider a scenario with 3 PRs: